-VIII.
+IX.
 Sanctions Process

-If the Title IX Decision-maker concludes that there has been a violation of this policy, or if the Respondent admits to violating this policy, the College will appoint a Sanctions Administrator to determine appropriate sanctions.
+If an investigation concludes that there has been a violation of this policy, or if the Respondent admits to violating this policy, the College will appoint a Sanctions Administrator to determine appropriate sanctions.

 The name of the Sanctions Administrator, and his/her/their contact information, shall be communicated to the parties in the Determination Letter.
-The Sanctions Administrator may not be the Title IX Coordinator, the Deputy Title IX Coordinator for Students, the Title IX Investigator, or the Title IX Decision-maker.
+The Sanctions Administrator may not be the Associate Provost or the Investigator.

-Upon review of the Title IX Decision-maker's Determination, the Sanctions Administrator may impose any sanction designed to eliminate the sexual harassment, prevent its recurrence, and remedy its effects, while supporting the College's educational mission and Title IX obligations.
+Upon review of the final report and findings, the Sanctions Administrator may impose any sanction designed to eliminate the misconduct, prevent its recurrence, and remedy its effects, while supporting CC's educational mission and obligations under local, state, and federal law.
 Sanctions may also serve to promote safety or deter students from similar future behavior.
 Any sanctions must be issued, and communicated to the parties, within five (5) business days of the issuance of the Determination Letter (the "Sanctions Letter").